HeyItsBATMAN/dxvk-async/README.md

 Blizzard was quick to respond that Linux users will [NOT get banned for this](https://www.reddit.com/r/linux_gaming/comments/9g111m/blizzard_removes_bans_of_linux_overwatch_players/) but the changes were not reverted.
-This uses jomihaka's current [Patch for DXVK](https://github.com/jomihaka/dxvk-poe-hack) but inside of a PKGBUILD So here we are!
+This uses a modified version of jomihaka's old [Patch for DXVK](https://github.com/jomihaka/dxvk-poe-hack) but inside of a PKGBUILD
+So here we are!

 # Current Version